researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

         },
         creationDate: Date, //creationDate of this need
         lastUpdateDate: date, //date of lastUpdate of this need (last date of the message or connection that was added)
+        unread: true|false, //whether or not this need has new information that has not been read yet
         description: string, //description of the need as a string (non mandatory, empty if not present)
         location: { //non mandatory but if present it contains all elements below
             address: string, //address as human readable string